aws/aws-cdk/docs/src/examples.rst

             cdk deploy

         |CFN| displays information about the dozens of steps that
-        it makes as it deploys your app.
+        it takes as it deploys your app.

 .. _creating_ecs_l2_example_4:

 Step 4: Adding to the Service
 -----------------------------

-We've created about the simplest Fargate service, but it isn't very robust and might not be able to handle larger loads, so let's add an auto-scaling group.
+Let's add auto-scaling to our cluster.

 Add the following code just after you declare a cluster.
 This code creates a cluster that scales out to up to three **t2.xlarge** instances.